 This Advisory answers common questions about providing shelter and other program services to undocumented victims, describes the law and federal policy (as of the Advisory’s publication date), and proposes best practices for programs, but it is not legal advice.
 Immigration and criminal laws vary from region to region, and federal immigration enforcement policies are constantly changing.
 Programs should analyze their program-specific risks, their community’s particular needs, and the laws in their jurisdiction—including legal duties associated with an agency’s funding sources—as they design or update program policies.
 Consulting a local immigration attorney with criminal law experience is highly advisable.

-Advisory Revised Oct 2018: How Will ‘Public Charge’ Proposed Policy Changes Impact Immigrant Survivors of Crime?
+How do Recent ‘Public Charge’ Policy Changes Impact Immigrant Survivors of Crime?

 The Department of Homeland Security (DHS) is proposing a new rule that put longstanding policy about the meaning and application of the “public charge” provisions of immigration law into regulation form.
 This advisory describes provisions under this new proposed rule and how it will impact immigrant survivors of violence, particularly in light of the pandemic.

 Public Charge Final Rule: How will it impact immigrant survivors?